cometbft/cometbft/docs/tutorials/go-built-in.md

 Non-zero codes are logged by CometBFT so applications can provide more specific information on why the transaction was rejected.

-Note that `CheckTx` does not execute the transaction, it only verifies that that the transaction could be executed.
+Note that `CheckTx` does not execute the transaction, it only verifies that the transaction could be executed.
 We do not know yet if the rest of the network has agreed to accept this transaction into a block.

-Finally, make sure to add the bytes package to the `import` stanza at the top of `app.go`:
+Finally, make sure to add the `bytes` package to the `import` stanza at the top of `app.go`:

 ```go
 import(